Posts

 Image

 A player involved in a match and trying to play smart tennis is constantly assessing a variety of factors when trying to maintain their good momentum or make significant changes in the match because they are behind on the scoreboard.
 If a player feels they are losing the battle either technically, tactically, physically or mentally, there needs to be a process each player can go through to make those necessary changes.
 As a Davis Cup and Federation Cup captain I often had to go through this mental process myself in order to turn a match around by adjusting the way my player was competing.
 Those adjustments came about after a process that involved accurately reading the situation and deciding what needed to change (or in some cases to not change at all) and putting those changes to the test during the match.
 Here is that process in detail: 1.
-EXPLORE (Analyse) This is the stage where, if there is a change of strategy needed, the player explor...
+EXPLORE (Analyse) This is the stage where, if a change of strategy is needed, the player explores the...

 WHAT ARE THE TENNIS FUNDAMENTALS?